 After using this spring indoor seed-starting schedule for annual vegetable seeds for several years now, do we still recommend it, or is it time for a new plan?

 The schedule comes from the All New Square Foot Gardening book.
-Mel Bartholomew, the author, is known for simplifying things.
-That attracted me to his work in the first place.
+The author, Mel Bartholomew, is known for simplifying things, which attracted me to his work.
 The schedule is very simple, and it is still all we use.
-But I have made some adjustments to our particular situation, more about that below.
+We have adjusted it to our situation; more about that below.

-In this article, we want to take a look at when and why we start seeds following this schedule.
-Plus you can print yourself a schedule to follow with your exact dates and also adjust as needed.
+In this article, we will examine when and why we start seeds according to this schedule.
+You can also print yourself a schedule with your exact dates and adjust it as needed.

 Note: The free printable indoor seed starting schedule is at the end of this blog article.

-That’s the date that all counting is made from.
-We start seeds indoors before the last frost date and plant them out before, at, or after the last frost date.
+All counting is based on that date.
+We start seeds indoors before the last frost date and plant them out before, at, or after that date.

-The last frost date is so important because some varieties grow well in cooler conditions, and can be planted early, and some do not tolerate any frost, and should be planted after all danger of frost is gone.
+The last frost date is important because some varieties grow well in cooler conditions and can be planted early, while others do not tolerate frost and should be planted after all danger of frost is gone.

 To extend the growing season, we start tender seeds indoors before the conditions outdoors are right for them.